On 25th January, NHS England’s website said they will hold a national consultation on Accountable Care Organisation contracts, but didn’t say when.

 “Therefore any proposal to award an ACO contract would engage local commissioners’ own duties under the NHS Act 2006.
 Any area seeking to use an ACO contract would need to comply with longstanding public procurement law.”

-That is not what has been understood to date.
+What does that mean?
 NHS England and local NHS organisations have been banging on for ages that Accountable Care Organisations would end the purchaser/provider split.
-Now they’re saying an Accountable Care Organisation would simply be “the” provider organisation for all the NHS and social care services available in the area through their “care model”.
+Now they seem to be saying an Accountable Care Organisation would simply be “the” provider organisation for all the NHS and social care services available in the area through their “care model”.

-However any change this legal point creates may be more apparent than real, because if an Accountable Care Organisation was awarded a whacking 10-15 year contract to provide £bns worth of NHS and social care services for a specific area, it would then do some kind of alliance contract to multiple subcontractors – and if that’s not commissioning, it comes very close.
+But if an Accountable Care Organisation was awarded a whacking 10-15 year contract to provide £bns worth of NHS and social care services for a specific area, presumably it would then do some kind of alliance contract to multiple subcontractors – and if that’s not commissioning, it comes very close.

 There’s nothing about when this consultation is to take place – it could be that NHS England are awaiting the outcome of the Judicial Review of its ACO contract, since it wouldn’t make much sense to consult on a contract that could be ruled unlawful by the courts.